Zantac Lawsuit Lawyer

 • Did you take Zantac or another drug containing ranitidine?
 You must prove that you used ranitidine through receipts from the store or pharmacy where you purchased the drug, by notations in your medical records that indicate a physician told you to try the over-the-counter formula, through pharmacy and medical records if you were prescribed the medication, or through the testimony of witnesses who are aware of your ranitidine use.

 • How long did you take the medication?
 NDMA, the probable carcinogen found in ranitidine drugs, is suspected of causing cancer and other potentially fatal conditions when the individual has taken high doses over time.
-To qualify for a lawsuit, you must show that you used the product daily over at least three months.
+To qualify for a lawsuit, you must show that you have used the product daily over at least three months.

 • What is your diagnosis?
 You must have an illness associated with NDMA exposure.

 • How much time passed between starting the use of Zantac and your diagnosis?
 If you started taking Zantac a week before your diagnosis, then it is likely that your illness is not related to the drug.
 Cancer takes time to develop after an individual has been exposed to a toxic substance.
-This is called the latency period and it is different for various types of cancer.
+This is called the latency period, and it is different for various types of cancer.
 A good guideline: If you took you took ranitidine for at least a year before your cancer diagnosis, call us to see if you have a valid ranitidine lawsuit.

 Note that these are not the only things you need to prove for your case to be eligible for a Zantac lawsuit, but these are the initial elements that you need to prove.